jacob-daigle-sp/idea_board/jaws/materializer/README.md

 ![initial](initial.png)

 ### High Level Understand:
-1. User interacts with Service A,B,C, which will then generate a change log which will be sent to kafka.
+1. User interacts with Service A,B,C, which will then generate a change log that will be sent to kafka.
 2. Materializer consumes from the kafka change log, builds out models.
-Models are sent to a long term storage syste, a model kafka topic, and the search system.
+Models are sent to a long term storage system, a model kafka topic, and the search system.
 3. Search builds out the full model required by elastic and saves to elastic.

 ### Challanges / Questions